-I’m not talking about being ‘happy’ here as I think that is an entirely different concept and I happen to think it’s OK NOT be happy all the time… but I do try and remain positive in good times and bad.
+I’m not talking about being ‘happy’ in this context, as I think that is an entirely different concept and I happen to think it’s OK not be happy all the time… but I do try and remain positive in good times and bad.

 Positive thinking for me is about being the best version of me that I can be.
-That doesn’t mean being hugely successful in my career or achieving great wealth (though that would be nice), it means being at peace with myself and actually liking who I am… and I do, most of the time.
-I didn’t always, but I think at 52, I have found a comfortable place where I am content with the woman in the mirror.
-And that’s misleading to, as I’m not talking about looks, more about me as a whole and who I am as a person.
+That doesn’t mean being hugely successful in my career, or achieving great wealth (though that would be nice), it means being at peace with myself and actually liking who I am… and I do, most of the time.
+This wasn’t always the case, but I think at 52, I have found a comfortable place where I am content with the woman in the mirror.
+And that’s misleading to, as I’m not talking about looks, but more about me as a whole, and who I am as a person.